 At Solstice West, Adventure Therapy is a cornerstone of our program and has been from the beginning!
 Not only are these experiential activities fun and engaging, they also provide real benefits: increased self-esteem, improved confidence, better communication skills.
 With Adventure Therapy, we are helping our students overcome challenges in the here and now, building resilience and their belief in themselves that they will be able to do the same in the future.

 Solstice West’s school for troubled teens is a special place of healing and hope.
-Our compassionate and nurturing team of dedicated professionals helps each student begin anew, believe in herself, and become the hero of her own life.
+Our compassionate and nurturing team of dedicated professionals helps each student begin anew, believe in herself, and become the hero of their own life.

 Academic Programming at Solstice West

 Solstice West is a leading school for troubled teens that serves grades 9-12.
-Our college preparatory academic curriculum provides the appropriate amount of intellectual challenge, coupled with a caring and supportive teaching team.
+Our college-preparatory academic curriculum provides the appropriate amount of intellectual challenge, coupled with a caring and supportive teaching team.
 All of our teachers are certified by the State of Utah, and the school is accredited by AdvancED – ensuring all credits earned will transfer to other schools.

-Solstice West students can also graduate from high school with us and transition onto college!
+Solstice West students can also graduate from high school with us and transition to college!
 We offer college entrance exam prep materials and classes as part of our curriculum and are dedicated to helping students prepare for these important tests.
 And it shows: Solstice West students consistently score well above state and national averages on college entrance exams.

 The academic program at Solstice West is designed to feel like a traditional classroom environment so that students feel comfortable and well prepared to transition onto what comes next.
 With small class sizes and experiential, hands-on learning opportunities, we have cultivated an engaging classroom culture at Solstice West.